duongtruongtrong/hc_ds/README.md

 ## Overview
 Data includes loan applications from 2014-06-20 to 2015-05-31.
 Target of prediction: Ability to repay the loan back of the applications (values: 0 and 1).

+Number of application is quite stable over time.
 ![image](https://github.com/duongtruongtrong/hc_ds/assets/71629218/ef4fbf1f-454e-4d36-a2f6-8e81fd7bb71c)

 ## Data Exploration